Web Interface

 • Latitude and Longitude - These location fields can be entered manually or set automatically by clicking on the map.

 The Distance units applying to all heights and radiuses are set here.
-The default units of the system are Metre and Kilometre.
+The default units of the system are metric (m/km)

-Choosing Feet unit will set the distance calculations to Miles.
+Choosing Feet will set the distance calculations to Imperial (ft/Mi)

 Signal icon Signal